 In response to Call 57 of the Truth and Reconciliation Commission’s Calls to Action, (PDF, 299KB), the House of Indigenous Learning (IDIR restricted) was formed in 2018 and is part of the PSA’s Equity, Diversity & Inclusion branch.

 It was created to educate B.C. public servants on the history of Indigenous peoples, including the history and legacy of residential schools, the Declaration on the Rights of Indigenous Peoples and much more.

 The House offers:

-It’s increasingly common across Canada for territorial acknowledgements to be made at the beginning of meetings.
+It’s increasingly common across Canada for territorial acknowledgements (IDIR restricted) to be made at the beginning of meetings.

 For many B.C. government employees, a territory acknowledgement is an act of reconciliation and the protocol has been a long-standing practice for Indigenous peoples.

-Additional resources on this topic are available on @Work (IDIR restricted).
+Additional resources on this topic are available on Compass (IDIR restricted).